sqlxpert/stay-stopped-aws-rds-aurora/README.md

   identifiers and metadata, such as tags.
 KMS keys housed in a different AWS account, and multi-region keys, are supported.

-- No data storage other than in the queue and the log, both of which have configurable retention periods.
+- No data storage other than in the queues and the log, both of which have configurable retention periods.

 - A retry mechanism (every 9 minutes) and a time limit (24 hours), to increase